 When talking about vintage fashion the first thing that pops to mind is clothing, however, it also involves accessories and hairstyles that possess certain traits particular to an era.
 At least a couple of decades have to pass for a trend to be considered vintage.

-As far as men is concerned, the industrial revolution set the basis for the mass production of the first suits.
-The goal was to have both a stand out and affordable piece of clothing that would give the man wearing it certain status.
+As for the latter one, the industrial revolution set the basis for the mass production of the first suits (Be sure to check our preferred clothes for elegant vintage).
+The goal was to have both a stand out and affordable piece of clothing that would give the man wearing it a certain status.

-During the next decades, the decrease in the prices as well as the emerging new ideas, gave birth to different types of clothing/accessories that people used in order to be represent an ideology or be accepted in a social group with one.
+During the next decades, the decrease in the prices, as well as the emerging new ideas, gave birth to different types of clothing/accessories that people used to represent an ideology or to be welcomed into a social group.
 As more followers unite, these will eventually become the first fashion trends.

 Nowadays many designers have been inspired by the 50s fashion to produce a hybrid style of clothing; a combination of the classic pieces and modern materials that combine the best of both times.
 These trends are widely considered to be super stylish and more and more people are catching eye of it.